jennahamlin/tinselR/README.md

 **4).
 Load your data or use the example data**

-*Please click on the 'Data Upload' pane, where you can upload your files* *Example data is availale for playing with Tinsel in the 'Example Data' pane.*
+*Please click on the 'Data Upload' pane, where you can upload your files.*
+*Example data is availale for playing with Tinsel in the 'Example Data' pane of* *the application.*

 * **Phylogenetic Tree** - required; a
 [newick](https://en.wikipedia.org/wiki/Newick_format) generated tree